MCMi460/NX-Cheats/README.md

 <h2><b>NX Cheats Disclaimer</b></h2>

-<p4>I did not create most of these codes.
+I did not create most of these codes.
 I only helped in the production of BotW codes.
 This repo is purely meant for the collection of various games' 'cheat codes' on the Nintendo Switch - not to offend anyone because of the use of software modding.
-These are all for custom firmware users, so please educate yourself on the use of </p4><a href="https://switchbrew.org/wiki/Main_Page">homebrew</a><p4> before writing an issue.
+These are all for custom firmware users, so please educate yourself on the use of <a href="https://switchbrew.org/wiki/Main_Page">homebrew</a> before writing an issue.
 I have not tested all of these codes, so if any of these cheats do not operate properly, please write an issue in GitHub.
 I am not to be put at fault if any cheat codes damage your game or get you banned.

-Basic common sense should be applied when cheating:</p4>
+Basic common sense should be applied when cheating:

 A) If it gives you an unfair advantage (effectively all of the cheats), don't bring it online.